Selector

 Description

-The Selector block extracts selected elements of an input vector, matrix or multidimensional array based on specified indices.
-The extracted signals can be grouped differently than the input signals.
+Block Selector extracts selected elements of an input vector, matrix, or multidimensional array based on specified indexes.
+The extracted signals can be grouped differently from the input signals.

 U = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]